Music Theatre International

-MTI was founded in 1952 by American composer and lyricist Frank Loesser and orchestrator Don Walker.
-Along with licensing the rights to Loesser's works, the firm licenses production rights of over 500 Broadway, Off-Broadway, and West End musicals, including many hit shows.
-CBS acquired MTI in 1976.
-After SBK acquired CBS' music publishing in 1986, MTI was spun off as a separate company to a group led by Nicholas Firth.
-A group led by Freddie Gershon acquired MTI in 1989.
+Music Theatre International (MTI) is a theatrical licensing agency based in New York City and founded in 1952 by American composer and lyricist Frank Loesser and orchestrator Don Walker.
+Along with licensing the rights to Loesser's works, the firm licenses production rights of over 500 Broadway, Off-Broadway, and West End musicals.
 Cameron Mackintosh became a partner in 1990 and majority owner in 2015.